 Students who do not have Work-Study can still find jobs -- the university and Ann Arbor communities enjoy an active employment market!
 On campus, the university library system and the Housing Information Office are frequently in search of good employees -- and these are just two of the many departments employing students who do not have Work-Study.
 See the Student Employment Office website for temporary (non-Work-Study) job listings.

 Students who want to work at U-M or with a university approved off-campus employer must first complete the online Student Employment Application on Wolverine Access.
 Select "Student Employment Application" from the Self-Service menu.
 For answers to questions about the Student Employment Application, contact U-M Human Resources.

 After completing the application, check out the U-M Student Employment Office's job search website to find jobs that interest you.
 You can conduct searches for Work-Study as well as non-Work-Study positions, view listings, and apply for jobs online.
 Special search tools enable you to view jobs by type.
 For example, the most recently posted jobs or jobs that have a community service component.

-After you have secured a job, you must complete the following forms to get paid.
-All are available on Wolverine Access.
-For more information on how to complete these forms online, see the Human Resources website.
+Once you have been offered a job, you must complete the following forms to be officially hired and to get paid.
+For more information on how to complete these forms online, see the Human Resources website: